-The Covid Saga continues and the possibility of sending our kids to schools or other centers outside the home is still unclear.
+The Covid Saga continues, and the possibility of sending our kids to schools or other centers outside the home is still unclear.
 Many of us have seen our carefully organized support systems and schedules for our autistic children completely fall apart.
-It has been hard on us parents for sure, but it certainly has been hard on the children, with self injurious behaviors and aggression on the rise.
+It has been hard on us parents for sure, but it certainly has been hard on the children, with self-injurious behaviors and aggression on the rise.

 A recent conversation between parents of teenage boys that were experiencing such behaviors had a lot of great strategies.
 We are sharing them here to help those who are in similar situations.

-If you are comfortable with this option, consider exploring the possibility of new medications with your doctor rather than just increasing dose of existing meds.
+If you are comfortable with this option, consider exploring the possibility of new medications with your doctor rather than just increasing the dose of existing meds.
 A mom of a teenage boy found great results in prescription Seroquel (an anti-psychotic) on top of anti-anxiety meds he was already on.

 Use joint pads and helmets to the extent your child will you to protect them.
 Such items could be covered in your Waiver if you have one.